-With great hair, comes great responsibilities.
-That being said, protective hairstyles are a must for keeping that greatness.
-So buckle up, take your supplements with a big glas of water and read carefully.
-Nutrafol gives you some insight in which hairstyles will do the most good for your mane.
+With great hair, comes great responsibilities and protective hairstyles are a must for keeping that greatness.
+So buckle up, take your supplements with a big glass of water and read carefully.
+Nutrafol gives you some insight into which hairstyles will do the most good for your mane.

 What are protective hairstyles?

 When tucking away your ends, your hair is in a protective hairstyle.
 Tucking it away is important because your ends are the oldest and most fragile part of the strand.
 Washing it frequently and on regular basis, conditioning, styling, and de-tangling requires constant tugging on your hair, leaving it weaker and more exposed to damages.
 As a result, it is normal to experience some hair fall each time you touch your hair.

 Protective hairstyles include hairstyles such as twists, braids, updos and wigs.

 Braids come in all shapes and sizes and serve well as one of the protective hairstyles.
 They effectively hide your ends from potentially harmful effects of regular styling, manipulation, and the environment.
 Wear then loosely or as sections of hair gathered together along the scalp, laying closely to the head with no room for movement.